 Of course, a Christian cannot live on Mars or in a cave.
 He cannot leave the planet or live as a hermit on a mountaintop, so that he is not “of” the world.
 Some religious zealots misunderstand Christ’s words and go live in monasteries or retreats to avoid contact with ordinary people.
 Christ did not mean for His servants to leave the physical world.
 He meant come out of its system of governments, education, religions and wars.
 Christians practice and believe the truth—not the popular ideas and traditions of men!

 For instance, what if true Christians are serving in the military in Europe as the final beast of Revelation 17 arises?
-This great military, political, religious power is foretold to soon come—and is already rising.
+This great military, political, economic, religious power is foretold to come soon—and is already rising.

 By fighting, Christians would literally be participating in establishing the final European counterfeit government prophesied to deceive the world and fight Christ at His Return!
 Would God have His servants assist in the final rise and ultimate revival of this Babylonish system?
 Of course not!